LucasLyn/macbookpro9.x-linux/README.md

 If your wireless chip model name is *NOT* listed as `BCM4331`, `broadcom-wl`/`broadcom-wl-dkms` *should* still work.
 If not, you can try one of the [different dirvers](https://wiki.archlinux.org/title/Broadcom_wireless#Driver_selection).

+## 8x SuperDrive

+The SuperDrive supports CD and DVD playback.
+It will automatically take in a disc if ypu push it in, however to eject it again, you will need to use the `eject` command:

+    $ eject

+>[!TIP]
+>Unless your graphical session supports it out of the box, you will need to bind your eject button for it to work.
+>You can bind `XF86Eject` to execute `eject` as discussed in [Restoring FN functionality](#restoring-fn-functionality)

+In order to play DVDs and CDs, you will need to install some additional packages.
+For CDs, you will need the `libcdio` package:

+    $ sudo pacman -S libcdio

+For DVDs, you will need the `libdvd*` packages:

+    $ sudo pacman -S libdvdread libdvdcss libdvdnav

+You will also need an actual [player](https://wiki.archlinux.org/title/List_of_applications/Multimedia#Video_players) such as `vlc` (VLC needs `vlc-plugin-cddb` as well for CD playback):

+    $ sudo pacman -S libdvdcss vlc-plugin-cddb vlc

+If the SuperDrive has been [upgraded to support Blu-Ray discs](https://apple.stackexchange.com/a/79755), other packages may be needed.
+See [here](https://wiki.archlinux.org/title/Blu-ray) for details.

 ## Keyboard

 The keyboard especially can have a few issues, even more so if you use a somewhat niche layout.